 Dmitriev was one of three Russians to claim a medal on Saturday.
 Daria Shmeleva won her first individual gold medal in the women's 500-meter time trial, with last year's winner and this year's top qualifier, Anastasia Voinova, finishing third.

-Shmeleva, ranked No. 6 in the world in the event, finished in 33.282 seconds to beat Germany's Miriam Welte, whose time of 33.382 seconds left her with silver.
-Last year's winner, Anastasia Voinova, qualified with the fastest time but finished in third in 33.454 seconds.
+Shmeleva, ranked No. 6 in the world in the event, finished in 33.282 seconds.
+She beat Germany's Miriam Welte, whose time of 33.382 seconds left her with silver.

 Belgium's Lotte Kopecky and Jolien D'Hoore led the women's madison from the start and finished first with 44 points.
 Elinor Barker and Emily Nelson, from Great Britain, finished in second with 34 points, and despite two falls by Alexandra Manly after being bumped by teammate Amy Cure, the second-ranked Australians finished in third with 26 points.

-France's Thomas Benjamin won the men's omnium with 149 points.
-Spain's Albert Torres Barcelo, who opened the final race as the leader, finished in third with 138 points, with Aaron Gate, of New Zealand, finishing two points behind Benjamin in second.
+France's Benjamin Thomas won the men's omnium with 149 points.
+Spain's Albert Torres Barcelo, who opened the final race as the leader, finished in third with 138 points, with Aaron Gate, of New Zealand, finishing two points behind Thomas in second.